jaikishore98/connect-share-portal/BACKEND_SETUP.md

 8. **Write Tests** - Create comprehensive unit and integration tests
 9. **Deploy** - Deploy to your chosen environment

-This setup provides a solid foundation for your Employee Portal backend with Microsoft SSO integration, file upload capabilities, and a RESTful API structure.
+This setup provides a solid foundation for your Prodian Portal backend with Microsoft SSO integration, file upload capabilities, and a RESTful API structure.